 - In Chapter 13 bankruptcy, the borrower submits a repayment plan to the court and promises to make partial payments to creditors over a period of three to five years.
 If you have a regular income and limited debt, Chapter 13 allows you to keep your property that you otherwise might lose, provided you continue to make your payments under the repayment plan.

-- In Chapter 7 bankruptcy, the debtor surrenders his or her assets to an individual called a “trustee.”
+- In Chapter 7 bankruptcy, the debtor surrenders their assets to an individual called a “trustee.”
 The trustee sells the debtor’s assets and gives the money to the creditors.
 The debtor may be allowed to keep some assets, such as a car, work-related tools, and basic household furnishings.
-Under the new bankruptcy law you can receive a discharge of your debts under Chapter 7 only once every eight years.
+Under the new bankruptcy law, you can receive a discharge of your debts under Chapter 7 only once every eight years.

 This summary is a very simplified explanation of the bankruptcy laws and procedure.
 However, it is by no means all encompassing.
 This summary does not constitute legal advice or the views of Wells Fargo & Company and should not be relied upon as such.
 Should anyone reading this summary contemplate filing bankruptcy, they should consult qualified legal counsel.
 Each bankruptcy is unique and no summary can adequately address all possible fact situations.